Why a Master in Big Data and Management?

 - Capacity to work with different computing tools in order to address complex problems

 - Capability to understand, visualize, and communicate findings to the top management

 - Ability to create data-driven solutions that boost profits, reduce costs, and improve efficiency

 Learning methods and key courses

 - Combination of lectures and labs

 - Field project Econometrics

 - Programming: Hadoop/Spark, Python, R, SQL

-The Master is targeted for students with a BA or MS in Economics, Statistics, Engineering or other scientific disciplines.
+The Master is aimed at recent graduates with a BA or MS in Economics, Statistics, Engineering or other scientific disciplines.
 Fluent English and strong motivation are required.

 Scientific Director and Committee